 Entering the Old Town by the Liberty Gate, you will arrive at the fenced-offruins of the Temple of Aphrodite.
 Pre-dating the knights’ era by many centuries, this small temple dates from the third century BC and there is little to see beyond fallen stones with carvings and a handful of columns.
 However, as one of the few remainingancient ruins within the old walls it has great historical significance.

-Our Lady of the Castle (Panayia tou Kastrou)
+Our Lady of the Castle (Panagia tou Kastrou)

 The Knights’ Hospital